Aquanty/rtd-hgs/docs/source/index.rst

 the nodal flux to operate within a specified hydraulic head range, you can do so with the following instruction.

 Input instructions !
-Input instructions !
-Nodal flux head constraints !
+Nodal flux head

 --------------

-|

 #. **inflow_min, inflow_max** Minimum and maximum constraining head
    values [L] for positive nodal flux.